Stress Reaction, Our Body's Flaw

 So what to do?

-Remember that our crudely developed nervous system knows only to run from the wild beast OR face it.
-You are constantly running…and it never goes away.
+Remember that our crudely developed nervous system knows only to run from the wild beast OR fight it/face it.
+You are constantly running… and it never goes away.
 You don’t face it (resolve it).
-To face it means to let WHAT you fear get to you…to lay down your “fight” and lose the battle – willingly let whatever you are afraid of …do whatever to you.
+To face it means to let WHAT you fear get to you… to lay down your “fight” and lose the battle – willingly let whatever you are afraid of… do whatever to you.
 You also need (first of all) to be reassured by the medical profession that there is nothing “doing” this to you.
 Your response to panic is a form of extreme worry but panic is 100% apprehension.
 That is ALL that panic is.
 When you face your fear you are giving up the apprehension.
 Panic can’t exist.
-If there is slightest doubt or fear of “losing it”, or looking over your shoulder – all forms of “running” …it will remain active.
+If there is slightest doubt or fear of “losing it”, or looking over your shoulder – all forms of “running”… it will remain active.